JSpeedie/dotfiles/README.md

 ## Info
-This setup expects you to use `startx` upon boot as this it does not use a display manager.
+This setup expects you to use `startx` upon boot as it does not use a display manager.

 The important parts of this setup are: